ninamarq/ninamarq/README.md

 - 👨‍💻 All of my projects are available at [github.com/ninamarq](github.com/ninamarq)

-- 💬 Ask me about *React, Javascript and CSS*
+- 💬 Ask me about *React, Javascript and Typescript*

 - 📫 How to reach me *marina.marqueso@outlook.com*